Share Price & News

 Debt to Equity History and Analysis

-Reducing Debt: PBT has not had any debt for past 5 years.
+Reducing Debt: CRT has not had any debt for past 5 years.

-Debt Coverage: PBT has no debt, therefore it does not need to be covered by operating cash flow.
+Debt Coverage: CRT has no debt, therefore it does not need to be covered by operating cash flow.

-Interest Coverage: PBT has no debt, therefore coverage of interest payments is not a concern.
+Interest Coverage: CRT has no debt, therefore coverage of interest payments is not a concern.

-What is Permian Basin Royalty Trust's current dividend yield, its reliability and sustainability?
+What is Cross Timbers Royalty Trust current dividend yield, its reliability and sustainability?